Reconsidering Travel & Gatherings This Holiday Season

 As the number of people increases at any physical gathering, so does the risk.
 If you are going to gather with others outside of your household, you can lower but not eliminate the risk by holding the gathering outdoors.

-If you are unable to host your gathering outdoors, the CDC recommends wearing masks in all indoor settings in areas of high to substantial transmission.
+If you are unable to host your gathering outdoors, you can limit risk by wearing masks in all indoor settings.
 Consider catching up with loved ones in a way that allows you to keep your mask on and social distance, rather than eating a meal.
-If you do eat a meal indoors, try to enjoy it in a well-ventilated area (near open windows or doors, or with a HEPA filter), make sure not to share utensils, and maintain at least six feet distance.
+If you do eat a meal indoors, try to enjoy it in a well-ventilated area (near open windows or doors, or with a HEPA filter), make sure not to share utensils, and wash your hands frequently.

 What kind of travel is involved?